JasonWHowell/automation/AzureDevOpsAutomation/README.md

 3. From the terminal, run the following command so that the script isn't blocked from executing.

-   # this is to let the file run on your computer because its not digitally signed.
    `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`

 4. Edit the string parameters at the top of the script to customize to your liking.
 Set the mode to do freshness or content engagement settings.